jsdoc2md/jsdoc-parse/README.md

 Jsdoc-annotated javascript source files in, [dmd](https://github.com/75lb/dmd) input data out.

 ##Compatible Platforms
-MacOSX and Linux only until [this upstream bug](https://github.com/jsdoc3/jsdoc/issues/713) is fixed.
+Currently MacOSX and Linux only.
+Windows support coming as soon as [this upstream bug](https://github.com/jsdoc3/jsdoc/issues/713) is fixed.

 ##As a command-line tool
 Useful for quick access to the data..